Skip to content

 Length of your trip

-It's also a good idea to look at how long it will take you to get to each destination.
-If you're on a longer flight or on an overnight cruise, you might want to consider travelling overnight and try and keep your baby's schedule as close to normal as possible.
+It's a good idea to look at how long it will take you to get to each destination.
+If you have a longer flight, you might want to consider travelling overnight and try to keep your baby's schedule as close to normal as possible.

 If you're driving, make sure you stop at regular intervals for nappy changes, feeds, and to stretch your legs.